Jimmydalecleveland/coding-blog/src/pages/quicktip-devtools-command-palette/index.md

 ---
-title: "Trinkets and Baubles: Chrome DevTools Command Palette"
+title: "Trinkets and Baubles — Chrome DevTools Command Palette"
 date: "2019-06-23"
 description: 'Chrome DevTools has a Command Menu, much like VSCode and other editors!'
 ---